 - back of the neck

-What Causes a Stork Bite Birthmark?
+What Causes Stork Bites?

-How Is a Stork Bite Different from Other Birthmarks?
+How Is a Stork Bite Different From Other Birthmarks?

 There are many similarities and differences between stork bites and other birthmarks: